mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

  String deviceID = "";

 ```
-15. Read over and then add this code to the setup() function:
+15. Read over this code and then add it inside the setup() function:

 ```
 // The IP address of the server running on our machine.
 // Do not use localhost.
 The microcontroller would attempt
-// to visit itself with localhost. request.ip = IPAddress(192,168,86,164);
+// to visit itself with localhost
+// Check your system to learn its IP address. request.ip = IPAddress(192,168,86,164);

-// Specify the port that our server is listening on. request.port = 3000;
+// Specify the port that our server is listening on.
+// This will be in the browser where Node-RED is running. request.port = 1880;

 // get the unique id of this device as 24 hex characters deviceID = System.deviceID().c_str();